What is the task of the city archive?

 How can I do research?

-You need images for publications, calendars or similar?
+Do you need images for publications, calendars or similar?

 Do you want to contribute to the memory of the city?